This concludes those names on Launceston’s War memorial below are the men from or had a connection to ‘Lanson’ that are

 Harold Charles Walters

 Harold was born in 1908 to Henry and Lily Walters at Launceston.
 His Father was a Postman.
 He was married to Evelyn May Wakem.
 He enlisted with the Royal Artillery (Regimental No. 1714625) as a Gunner.
-He died on the 21st of January 1944 after a short illness.
+Harold died on the 21st of January 1944 after a short illness.
 He is buried at Launceston Cemetery, Plot H. H. Grave 161.

 Basil was born in 1905 at Launceston to Frederick Percy and Lily Ivy (nee Sandercock) Wingfield.
 He was married to Gwendoline Francis Wingfield and had one Daughter Marlene.
 He was a Chief Electrical Artificer with the Royal Navy (Service No. D/MX 47709) having joined the Navy in April 1929 for 12 years.
 His first ship that he served aboard was HMS Malaya from August 1930 until October 1931.

-He died on the 10th of December whilst serving aboard ‘HMS Prince of Wales’ which was sunk by Japanese bombers.
+Basil died on the 10th of December, 1941 whilst serving aboard ‘HMS Prince of Wales’ which was sunk by Japanese bombers.
 His body was never recovered but his name is commemorated on the Plymouth Naval Memorial.

 On the 25th of October 1941, Prince of Wales departed for Singapore to join Force Z, a British naval detachment.
 She docked there on the 2nd of December with the rest of the force, and at 2:11 on the10th of December Force Z was dispatched to investigate reports of Japanese landing forces at Kuantan.
 On arriving there they found the reports to be false.
 At 11:00 that morning Japanese bombers and torpedo aircraft began their assault on Force Z.